jankazil/hrrr-data/README.md

 **Arguments:**

-- `START_YEAR START_MONTH START_DAY`: beginning of date range (UTC).
+- `START_YEAR START_MONTH START_DAY`: beginning of date range.
-- `END_YEAR END_MONTH END_DAY`: end of date range (UTC).
+- `END_YEAR END_MONTH END_DAY`: end of date range.
-- `INIT_HOUR`: forecast initialization hour.
+- `INIT_HOUR`: forecast initialization hour (UTC).
 - `VALID_HOUR`: forecast valid hour.
 - `REGION`: HRRR region (e.g. `conus`).
-- `DATA_DIR`: local directory for downloads and outputs.
+- `DATA_DIR`: local directory into which HRRR forecast files will be downloaded.
 - `-n N_JOBS`: optional, number of parallel downloads.
-- `-e`: optional, extract a subset of commonly used surface variables (temperature, humidity, wind, precipitation) into a netCDF file
+- `-e`: optional, extract a subset of commonly used variables (temperature, humidity, wind, precipitation) into a netCDF file

+`<DATA_DIR>` will contain paths/files with the naming convention

+  `hrrr.<YYYYMMDD>/<HRRR region tag>/hrrr.t<II>z.wrfsfcf<FF>.grib2`
+  `hrrr.<YYYYMMDD>/<HRRR region tag>/hrrr.t<II>z.wrfsfcf<FF>.nc`

+where

+- YYYYMMDD is the year, month, and day
+- II is the initialization hour
+- FF is the forecast lead time in hours

 ### `hrrr-extract-sfc-vars`

-Extract selected variables from a single local HRRR GRIB2 file into a new netCDF file.
+Extract from an HRRR surface forecast GRIB2 file the variables listed in Section "Overview" into a netCDF file.

 **Usage:**